Goni Naor

-Goni Naor (גוני נאור; born 23 April 1999) is an Israeli footballer who plays as a midfielder for Maccabi Haifa.
+Goni Naor (גוני נאור; born 23 April 1999) is an Israeli footballer who plays as a midfielder for Israeli club Maccabi Haifa.

 Early life

 Naor was born in Har Adar, Israel, to a Jewish family.

 Club career

 Naor grew up in the Beitar Jerusalem youth academy.
 In 2015, signed for the Maccabi Tel Aviv.
 Two years later, signed to Hapoel Katamon.
 He made his debut with the senior team on 3 August 2017.

 On 31 July 2021, Naor scored the only goal in the 1-0 win against Beitar Jerusalem, which was the first Jerusalem derby match in 21 years.

 International career

 Naor has been a youth international since 2015.

 He was called up for the senior Israel national team in October 2021, during their 2022 FIFA World Cup qualifiers - UEFA.